practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 <br/>

 Ironically, Modula-2 and Modula-3 are still around somehow in 2025, under their original names, but what happened to Oberon?
-And in what _implementation_ still usable on Linux in year 2026?
+And in what _implementation_ on Linux in year 2026?

 This page gave me advice: https://fruttenboel.nl/obc/Main.html